singhravipratap/SLA/README.md

 ## Prerequisites

-You are expected to download the sample Hyperledger Fabric from the Github and installed the prerequisite files as instructed in the folloiwng pages:
+You are expected to download the sample Hyperledger Fabric from the Github and install the prerequisite files as instructed in the folloiwng pages:

 ## Start Hyperledger Fabric test network